Ouxsoft/LHTML/docs/README.md

     <footer/>
 </html>
 ```
+Notice the `<h1>` element is part of the static page content; it remains uninitiated and unaltered.

 ### Arguments
-During runtime the processor takes specified elements and instantiates them as objects.
-The element can feature arguments that are passed to the Module as properties.
-An argument's purpose is to be passed as a parameter, used by a module's method.
+During runtime the processor finds specified elements and instantiates them as objects (Modules).
+An element MAY feature arguments.
+These arguments are made available and accessible to Module as properties.
+The arguments MAY be defined using the element's attributes or child `<arg>` elements.

 #### Arguments from Derived Attributes
-Arguments can be added as attributes within an element.
-The processor MUST pass a dynamic elements attributes as arguments.
-Storing and pass arguments as element attributes has its limits, as too much content can decrease readability.
+Arguments can be added as attributes within a dynamic element.
+The processor MUST pass all dynamic element's attributes as arguments.
+Storing and passing arguments as element attributes has its limits, as too much content can decrease readability.

 #### Example
-In the following example, `block` features three arguments:
+In the following example, `block` declares three arguments using attributes.
 + `name` set to the value "Test";
 + `min` set to a value of 0; and
 + `limit` set to a value of 1.